Where do I come from?

 ‚Happiness can be found, even in the darkest of times, if one only remembers to turn on the light.‘ - Albus Dumbledore

-She has been part of several opera productions within her studies such as „liminal space“, a world premiere in cooperation with the „Munich Biennale“ and gave her role debuts as „Serpetta“ in „La Finta Giardiniera“ by W. A. Mozart and „Pamina“ in „Die Zauberflöte“.
+As part of her studies Laura has performed in several opera productions at the HMTM’s own „Musiktheater im Reaktor“ such as „liminal space“, a world premier in cooperation with the „Munich Biennale“ and sang the roles of Serpetta in „La Finta Giardiniera“ and Pamina in „Die Zauberflöte“ by W. A. Mozart.